 When Brousil earned both Associate in Arts and Associate in Science degrees, he was named one of COD’s two Outstanding Graduates.
 At Evergreen, Brousil focused his studies on Agroecology and sustainable agriculture.
 He worked as a farm assistant intern with a local organization in Olympia called Garden-Raised Bounty (“GRuB”), using this internship for academic credit.

 “While I was with the Crowder Lab, I coordinated research work and assisted with things like data analysis for some of the lab’s projects,” he said.
-“In this new position, I’ve had the opportunity to really dig into the data side of things while working on projects with collaborators from around the country.
-These projects cover topics ranging from insect control in U.S. orchards to changes in the ecology of lakes around the world.
-Through my position, I work more directly with the statistical programming working group and I organize programming workshops for graduate students and research staff at WSU.
+“I’ve had the opportunity to really dig into the data side of things while working on projects with collaborators from around the country.
+The broad ecological studies and fieldwork that my experiences at COD, Evergreen and Cal Poly afforded me were a great setup for a position like this, where I have the potential to work with researchers from a variety of fields.”

-“I honestly had no idea how great a resource College of DuPage was going to be for me, and I know that I would have ended up following a completely different and less planned path if it wasn’t for people like Dale who were available to me through the school.
-As I get further into research methods like using statistics or working in a lab environment, I am realizing how well the Honors Program at COD prepared me.
+“I honestly had no idea how great a resource College of DuPage was going to be for me, and I know that I would have ended up following a completely different and less planned path if it wasn’t for people like Dale who were available to me through the school,” he said.
+“As I get further into research methods like using statistics or working in a lab environment, I am realizing how well the Honors Program at COD prepared me.
 When I was starting my undergraduate degree at Evergreen, I had a strong background in math and lab work from my coursework at COD, so I felt comfortable learning statistical techniques and working in our chemistry labs.
-As a graduate student, I now use a lot of statistics in my everyday thesis work and I added a soil chemistry component to my master’s research.
-I owe a lot of my current success in graduate school to my time at COD.”
+I owe a lot of my current success to my time at COD.”